Carlo Paalam

-Carlo Paalam (/tl/; born July 16, 1998) is a Filipino amateur boxer.
+Carlo Cano Paalam (/tl/; born July 16, 1998) is a Filipino amateur boxer.
 He made his Olympic debut and won silver medal in the flyweight division at the 2020 Summer Olympics in Tokyo, Japan.

 Early life

 Paalam was born on July 16, 1998, in Talakag, Bukidnon.
 He spent some time of his childhood in Balingoan, Misamis Oriental.
 His mother left his father after a failed marriage when Carlo was just six years old.
 After the estrangement, Carlo Paalam, his father and siblings left Balingoan for Cagayan de Oro for better opportunities.
 Paalam then worked as a scavenger at a landfill in the city.
 His neighbor encouraged him to join a local tournament known as "Boxing at the Park" after seeing him in a backyard boxing match.
 He won his first boxing match at age 7 and used his winnings to buy rice for his family.